gamitej/Flask/Token/README.md

 print(sys.path)
 ```

-2. Append the path in which your file is present
+2. Append the path in which your file is present (This method is not the correct to solve the issue)

 ```
 import sys